Gromov-Witten and Welschinger invariants of del Pezzo varieties: Pencils of surfaces in the linear system |-(1/2)K X|

-Note that the vanishing cycle $S_i$ is mapped to its inverse via monodromy transformation and it has self-intersection $-2$.
-The monodromy transformation does not depend on the choice of $S_i$ or $-S_i$, i.e. $T_{{(-S_i)}_*}(D)=T_{{S_i}_*}(D)$.
+It should be noted that, under the monodromy transformation, the vanishing cycle $S_i$ is mapped to its inverse, and its self-intersection number is $-2$.
+The monodromy transformation does not depend on the choice of $S_i$ or $-S_i$; that is, $T_{{(-S_i)}_*}(D)=T_{(S_i)_*}(D)$.